Dear Shareholders,

 Member |

-complaints from the Shareholders.
-There was no complaint pending for resolution as on
+Shareholders.
+There was no complaint pending for resolution as on March 31, 2025.

 PUBLIC DEPOSIT

-falling within the ambit of Section 73 of the Companies Act, 2013 and rules made there
+the ambit of Section 73 of the Companies Act, 2013 and rules made there under.
+Hence, the

 PARTICULARS OF LOANS, GUARANTEES, INVESTMENTS & SECURITY